mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Easing back into work

-When I sat down to write this retrospective, I remembered writing about feeling anxious about not having any time to work.
-It seemed like such a distant memory that I thought it was two months ago.
-I was surprised to see that was actually my most recent retrospective.
+When I sat down to write this retrospective, it seemed like my anxiety around not having time to workk was such a distant memory.
+I thought it must have been two months ago, so I was surprised to see that was actually my most recent retrospective.

-Fortunately, I'm feeling much more relaxed about balancing time with family with time to myself.
+Fortunately, I'm feeling much more relaxed about the balance of time with my family.
+I've enjoyed a lot of family time while also [publishing more writing](#what-got-done) than ever before.

 A few factors that influenced this: